riffomonas/minimalR/04_aggregating_data.md

 ## [1] "Toronto"
 ```

+---

 ### Activity 6
 Write the code that tells us the site that had the lowest mean diversity?
+You may need to consult the help documentation and examples for the `top_n` function

 <input type="button" class="hideshow">
 <div markdown="1" style="display:none;">